-The Board, with the support of the Audit Committee, has reviewed the accounting treatment of the ten year interest rate hedge that was taken out last year to protect the Group against the interest rate increases that have occured to date, in addition to the anticipated increases expected over the coming years.
+The Board, with the support of the Audit Committee, has reviewed the accounting treatment of the ten year interest rate hedge that was taken to protect the Group against the interest rate increases that have occurred to date.

 The Audit Committee has in conjunction with the Board reviewed the Group's guaranteed banking facilities in terms of quantum and tenure.